aws/sagemaker-tensorflow-extensions/README.rst

 Requirements
 ------------
-SageMaker TensorFlow extensions builds on Python 2.7, 3.4-3.6 in Linux with a TensorFlow version >= 1.7.
+SageMaker TensorFlow extensions builds on Python 2.7, 3.4-3.7 in Linux with a TensorFlow version >= 1.7.
 Older versions of TensorFlow are not supported.
 Please make sure to checkout the branch of sagemaker-tensorflow-extensions that matches your TensorFlow version.

+Please note that TensorFlow extensions 2.2.0 only builds on Python 3.7.

 SageMaker Pipe Mode
 -------------------